tytydraco/yessleep/out/My_Scarecrow_hasnt_been_scaring_the_birds_away_from_my_crops.md

 I managed to crawl, basically limp up the stairs, and go into the bedroom, which is how I'm typing this out now; in an attempt to get help, so somebody here can help me escape this hell.
 I'm tired of only seeing crops, the only thing I see.
 The scarecrow is becoming a part of me, and it did something to Jane.
 I don't know how much longer I have before I have to go back to my place.
 To watch over the field.
 Like a scarecrow should.

 I've already tried ripping the scarecrow off of me, to get out of it with my now free arms but nothing works, I'm practically stuck in it.
 I don't know how much longer I can live like this.
 It's getting harder to breathe.
 The head is getting tighter now.
-Whenever I move now, it's like I'm experiencing growing pains with every step.
+Whenever I move, it's like I'm experiencing growing pains with every step.

 Please let me out, Jane.
 Please help me.